EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/source/model_methodology/electricity/baseyear.md

-[^eeca_plant_list]: TODO
-[^ea_dispatch_generationfleet]: TODO
-[^edgs_assumptions]: TODO
-[^edgs_assumptions]: TODO
-[^ea_md_generation]: TODO
-[^mbie_official_generation]: Electricity statistics | Ministry of Business, Innovation & Employment: <https://www.mbie.govt.nz/building-and-energy/energy-and-natural-resources/energy-statistics-and-modelling/energy-statistics/electricity-statistics>

-[^huntly_coal_use]: Calendar values of coal use at the Rankine Units can be found by compiling quarterly report values from <https://www.genesisenergy.co.nz/investor/results-and-reports/reports-and-presentations>
-[^onshore_wind_availability]: Note that we have manually increased onshore wind farm availability slightly from historical levels.
-We assume new windfarms are likely to use more efficient technology and therefore achieve higher capacity factors than existing stock.
-[^energy_news]: Energy News: [https://www.energynews.co.nz/](https://www.energynews.co.nz/)
-[^geothermal_availability]: Geothermal capacity factors are set to remain at 93% across all time slices, rather than on average over a year.
-For all other plants without availability curve settings, the listed factors are annual limits, so these factors may be exceeded during specific time periods.
 [^huntly_life]:The Rankine units were commissioned across 1982-1985, and we have set the commissioning date to 1983.
-This lifetime assumption means they will be retired in 2033.
+This lifetime assumption means they will be retired in the model in 2033.